cattius/cattius.github.io/uproar/threat-modeling.md

 So, you have a new product feature to implement.
 You have your functional requirements and an initial design.
 How does privacy fit into this phase of the development lifecycle?
 Now is the perfect time to do *privacy threat modeling*.
 Your threat model won't be static - you should absolutely revisit this later on, particularly if a major adjustment is made to the requirements or design - but now is the best time to begin threat modeling, before you write a single line of code or even commit to developing the feature.
 It's much less costly to identify potential concerns now, as you can adjust the design without needing to rewrite an in-progress implementation.
 And if you end up with a threat model full of high or critical risks, now is also the cheapest time to scrap the feature entirely.

 ## Security vs. Privacy Threat Modeling
 In this section, I'll focus exclusively on privacy threat modeling, but of course the same cost arguments apply for doing security threat modeling *right now* too.
-Don't postpone it either, or you'll have (at best) missed deadlines and (at worst) data breaches to look forward to.
+Don't postpone it either, or you'll have (at best) missed deadlines and (at worst) data breaches and angry users to look forward to.

 Why are security and privacy threat modeling different, though?
 Can't they be done at the same time by the same people?
 Well, the starting points for both are the same and can be combined: firstly, gathering all available design documentation, and secondly, creating a data flow diagram.
 From this point onwards, though, it helps to work on them separately, because you're identifying different threats and threat actors.